argonne-lcf/user-guides/docs/ai-testbed/groq/getting-started.md

 The first step is to ssh from a local machine to the login node.
 ## Accounts

+TODO what procedure exactly is required for gaining password-based login access?
 Get an account on the Groqrack system.
 Contact TODO for access.

 ## Setup